edgarilb/oe-project/README.md

 - files can be uploaded via web on the UPLOAD TAB. => Choose a .uff file (D0010) and click on upload file.
 Then it will be saved to the data base as well as displaying to the user.

+## Comments

+If I would have more time:
+- I would write functions to difirentiate each meter data, reading, meter point, MPAN, etc.
+- I would add search capabilities based on values provided on serial number or meter point
+- Unit testing